 State House Rotunda

-3rd floor, Facing north,
+2nd floor, Facing west,

 Oneida County, New York

 Ashbel Parsons Willard was born on October 31, 1820 in Vernon, Oneida County, New York.
 His father, Erastus Willard, was a farmer and his mother Sarah Parsons Willard, provided his initial instruction for the first 10 years of his life.
 At the age of 10, Willard attended district school, participating in debating club.
-In 1835, Willard’s father became the sheriff of Onieda County, and soon after Willard began to attend Clinton Liberal Institute (1836-1837).
+In 1835, Willard’s father became the sheriff of Oneida County, and soon after Willard began to attend Clinton Liberal Institute (1836-1837).
 After graduating from Clinton, Willard attended Hamilton College, graduating from there in 1842 as valedictorian of his class.
 At that time, Willard moved to Marshall, Michigan to settle the estates of two elder brothers and studied law there.1

 Before Willard settled down in Indiana, he also lived in Texas and Kentucky, teaching school in both Carrollton and Louisville.
 While living in Kentucky, he began to campaign on behalf of James K. Polk during the 1844 presidential election.
 While campaigning, Willard made a stop in New Albany, where he impressed the citizens and was asked to settle there.
 Ashbel P. Willard moved to New Albany in the spring of 1845, where he opened up a law practice and worked for a short time in the office of the Floyd County Clerk.2 In 1847, Willard married Caroline C. Cook, and they went on to have three children.3